anumitad/vscode_extension_code_reviewer/README.md

-# cr README
+# README

 This is a code reviewer.

-## Features

-It suggests changes to your code, so that you have robust code.

-## Requirements

-It runs using gemini, to run it ensure to have a gemini access key.
+Upon opening a file, click the clipboard icon in the toolbar to the left.
+In the menu, click purple button to get your code file reviewed.

+The suggestion changes will show up in the output tab of your terminal.
+Implement them as required.